HarishCoorg HarishCoorg

 • and get the space needed for the bundle and available space in the appliance upfront prior to the update.

-How might we help end user to get trust on our firmware update
+• How might we build trust in the firmware update process?

 Final Designs